sg893052/sonic-buildimage/templates/cli_guidelines.md

 - Underscores cannot be used for commands as they are reserved for command parameters, such as `interface_name`
 - All command descriptions to follow sentence case (only capitalize the first word)
 - Always write in the first person (you can configure...)
+- Show command descriptions always starts with the word displays (Displays the startup configuration)

 ## Acronym usage
 All acronyms must be spelled out on the first use, then used as the acronym moving forward.
 For example, access-control list (ACL).